csgillespie/efficientR/main.md

 Whether the final output is a report containing graphics produced by R, an online platform for exploring results or well-documented code that colleagues can use to improve their workflow, starting it early is a good plan.
 In every case the programming principles of reproducibility, modularity and DRY (don't repeat yourself) will make your publications faster to write, easier to maintain and more useful to others.

 Instead of attempting a comprehensive treatment of the topic we will touch briefly on a couple of ways of documenting your work in R: dynamic reports and R packages.
-There is a wealth of material on each of these online.
 A wealth of online resources exists on each of these; to avoid duplication of effort the focus is on documentation from a workflow efficiency perspective.

 ### Dynamic documents with R Markdown